 The Master of Education degree at East Central University offers educators and other professionals in depth study in several specialization areas.
-Candidates can choose a new program that prepares them for a job in an education related field such as Educational Leadership, Instruction Design and Technology, Special Education, or Sports Administration.
+Candidates can choose a new program that prepares them for a job in an education related field such as Educational Leadership, Library Media, Special Education, Sports Administration, or School Counseling.
 Candidates can choose a Post Masters Certification in School Superintendent.
 Each program offers courses based on best practices in the field and is designed to provide a research foundation from which candidates make informed decisions.
 Candidates graduate from these programs as professional, reflective, innovative leaders.